 Here’s a quick guide on the types of car warranties and what they cover.

 Most new cars come with a powertrain warranty.
-Powertrain warranties cover the mechanical parts that move the car.
-This includes parts such as the engine, transmission, driveshafts, differentials and general internal workings of the engine.
+Powertrain warranties cover the major components of the powertrain — basically, the parts that power the vehicle.
+This includes the engine, transmission, driveshafts, differentials and general internal workings of the engine.
 There are some powertrain warranties that may cover additional parts like the wheel bearings and hubs, axle shafts, exhaust intake and manifolds or other related parts.

-Typical limits for powertrain warranties are for 60,000 miles or five years (60,000/5 years), whichever comes first.
-Some manufacturers may offer these warranties for up to 100,000 miles or 10 years.
-When choosing a car, the length of the powertrain warranty should be a consideration, because it can save you money should something go wrong.
+Typical limits for powertrain warranties are for five years or 60,000 miles (5 years/60,000 miles), whichever comes first.
+Some manufacturers may offer these warranties for up to 10 years or 100,000 miles.
+When choosing a new car, the length of the powertrain warranty should be a consideration, because it can save you money should something go wrong.

 Rust and corrosion warranty

 Most new vehicles come with a rust and corrosion warranty.
 This covers body sheet metal panels or aluminum body panels that become rusted or corroded.
-This corrosion can’t be from occurrences like an accident, customer actions or extreme environmental conditions.
-This coverage can start at five years and may go up to 12 years, depending on the cause of the corrosion.
+This corrosion generally can’t come as a result of occurrences like an accident, customer actions or extreme environmental conditions.
+This extended coverage can start at five years and may go up to 12 years, depending on the cause of the corrosion.
 This warranty may even stay in effect with a change in vehicle ownership.